Matthew Danish

 About

-He has been working on the CamFort and Fortran-Src projects, designing and delivering language analysis and refactoring software for lightweight verification and modernisation of scientific programs written in Fortran.
+While at Cambridge from 2015 to 2019 he was working on the CamFort and Fortran-Src projects, designing and delivering language analysis and refactoring software for lightweight verification and modernisation of scientific programs written in Fortran.
 He has collaborated with partners from the Met Office, Bloomberg and the Numerical Algorithms Group to help find bugs in large code bases and modernise older Fortran programs, as well as to disseminate knowledge about these tools and opportunities at numerous workshops.

 Prior to moving to Cambridge (UK) he was a graduate student at Boston University (USA) completing a PhD in Computer Science and also engaged in volunteering and campaigning for safer streets as a member or partner of local organisations such as LivableStreets Alliance, WalkBoston and Boston Cyclist Union.